Cuban solenodon

 The Cuban solenodon or almiquí (Atopogale cubana) is a small, furry, shrew-like mammal endemic to mountainous forests on Cuba.
 It is the only species in the genus Atopogale.
 An elusive animal, it lives in burrows and is only active at night when it uses its unusual toxic saliva to feed on insects.
 The solenodons (family Solenodontidae), native to the Caribbean, are one of only a few mammals that are venomous.

 The Cuban solenodon is endangered and was once considered extinct due to its rarity.
-It and the Hispaniolan solenodon (Solenodon paradox) are the only surviving solenodon species; the others are extinct.
+It and the Hispaniolan solenodon (Solenodon paradoxus) are the only surviving solenodon species; the others are extinct.

 Taxonomy

 Although formerly classified in the genus Solenodon, phylogenetic evidence supports it being in its own genus, Atopogale.

 Rediscovery

 Since its discovery in 1861 by the German naturalist Wilhelm Peters, only 36 had ever been caught.
 By 1970, some thought the Cuban solenodon had become extinct, since no specimens had been found since 1890.
 Three were captured in 1974 and 1975, and subsequent surveys showed it still occurred in many places in central and western Oriente Province, at the eastern end of Cuba; however, it is rare everywhere.
 Prior to 2003, the most recent sighting was in 1999, mainly because it is a nocturnal burrower, living underground, and thus is very rarely seen.
 The Cuban solenodon found in 2003 was named Alejandrito.
 It had a mass of 24 oz and was healthy.
 It was released back into the wild after two days of scientific study were completed.